otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 08 - Data Modelling and Advanced ORM.md

 ### Task 5

-Add a new required field to a model that already has rows in it, using the three-step nullable-backfill-required sequence.
+Add a new required field to one of your `studios` app models that already has rows in it, using the three-step nullable-backfill-required sequence.
 Confirm your existing rows have sensible values afterwards.

 ### Task 6